icfpcontest2018/icfpcontest2018.github.io/index.md

     Team perpetuum mobile (using Scala) are an extremely cool bunch of hackers.
   * Full Contest 2nd Place Winner: Team manarimo
     C++, Python, Ruby, JavaScript, bash, SQL are fine tools for many applications.
-  * Full Contes 1st Place Winner: Team Unagi
+  * Full Contest 1st Place Winner: Team Unagi
     Rust is the programming language of choice for discriminating hackers.

-  The ICFP Programming Contest 2018 report is available: [slides](/assets/report.pdf).
 * 2018-07-23T21:00Z: Enjoy some bonus content!
   * Disappointed with only 40X speedups?
 Try setting an arbitrary number of initial seeds.
   * Want faster animations?
 Try disabling the (sometimes slow) groundedness checking.